 In the event that locking up your doors is not enough to protect your valuables, you can purchase other locking devices such as a small safe or lock box for your laptop to ensure your computer security.

-Or if your roommates and you have electrical devices and personal belongings worth thousands of dollars in your dorm, you may consider installing a portable security camera to ensure the dorm security after obtaining the consent of your dorm supervisor.
+Or if your roommates and you have electrical devices and personal belongings worth thousands of dollars in your dorm, you may consider installing a portable battery powered security camera to ensure the dorm security after obtaining the consent of your dorm supervisor.

 2. Take Advantage of Campus Safety Apps

 During a campus safety and security survey, only 1 in 15 students from University Of New Mexico had heard of the LoboGuardian app, which can be used by students to signal a preferred contact when they don’t make it to their destination at a set time, signifying a lack of utilization of campus safety resources.